Learn more about Girls in the Game and issues facing girls from news articles about us to blogs written by staff, coaches and professionals.

 Growing up in Chicago, Lucy Mucino did well in school and played rugby at her high school, Rauner College Prep, but there was something missing.
 “I grew up in a not so well-rounded household,” Mucino says.
 And even school didn’t feel like the most positive environment.

 The Blackhawks taught Girls in the Game campers the skills of hockey in conjunction with the Chicago Bulls and Constellation

 For years, post-traumatic stress disorder (PTSD) has been associated with the emotional trauma of veterans in postwar situations.
 While PTSD is often considered a veteran’s dilemma, recent studies show that the rates of PTSD in children are twice as much as for war veterans.

-A podcast about female athletes and women in sports.
+Long-form interviews with female athletes sharing secrets to speak up, live with power & confidence, and do amazing things.
 Power and strength is valuable for women and girls of all athletic levels.

 Girls from Chicago are different.
 I know a few.
 I call them my friends.
 They are tough, resilient, loyal, unapologetic, bold, and strong.
 They are the definition of Grit, Merriam-Webster defines it as “firmness of mind or spirit: unyielding courage in the face of hardship or danger.”